wchmiel/snakeMenu.js/README.md

 <h3>Documentation</h3>

 <h4>&bull; Classes</h4>
-&nbsp;&nbsp;&nbsp;With the following options you can change every class the way you want:
+&nbsp;&nbsp;&nbsp;With the following options you can change every class the way you want: <br>

 1. <b>menuCont</b> <br>- Css class for the snakeMenu container:
 <ul>